vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 These logs are created on all the nodes where pods are running.
 A logging agent such as Fluentd, FluentBit or Logstash is required to be running on all the nodes and have access to log directories.
-It collects logs from those directories and forwards it to a back end log storage such as Elasticsearch, Splunk or Kafka.
-Most of the logging agents provided by different vendors are implemented as a Daemonset.
+It collects logs from those directories and forwards it to a back end log storage such as ElasticSearch, Splunk or Kafka.
+Most of the logging agents provided by different vendors are implemented as a DaemonSet.

 ![Logging architecture](/images/guides/kubernetes/service-routing/istio-logging-architecture.png)

-An example of a **fluentbit intgeration with splunk** is as follows.
-It runs as Daemonset using a configmap to provide a configuration file.
-This configuration file hs two sections: input and output.
+An example of a **FluentBit integration with Splunk** is as follows.
+It runs as DaemonSet using a ConfigMap to provide a configuration file.
+This configuration file has two sections: input and output.

 This example is provided to explain the concept.
 Complete details are omitted.